The Bankrate promise

 4. Regularly monitor your credit reports

 The idea of looking at your credit report after filing bankruptcy can be intimidating or anxiety-inducing.
 Still, you will want to make a regular habit of doing so for a variety of reasons.
 It’s important to monitor reports diligently and consistently to ensure all information on your profile is accurate.
 Incorrect information can cause your score to be lower than it should be.

 “If the discharged debt isn’t showing up accurately on credit reports, it could count against you as a form of outstanding debt,” says Tayne.

 Making matters worse, the debt could erroneously be transferred to a new debt collection agency which could be a challenge to resolve.

 If you see an error on your credit report, you must contact the credit bureaus and the business that reported inaccurate information.
-Explain the situation in writing and include the credit bureaus’ dispute form and copies of documents that support your claim.
+Explain the situation in writing, including the credit bureaus’ dispute form and copies of documents supporting your claim.
 Keep records of everything you send.

 Once the credit bureaus receive your dispute, they have 30 days to investigate.

 All evidence will be forwarded to the business that reported the information.
 If the business determines that the information they reported is inaccurate, they are required to notify all three bureaus so that they can correct the information.
 The credit bureaus must give you the results in writing and, if the dispute results in a change, an additional free copy of your credit report.

 It is easy to monitor your credit reports for free online.
 You can download a free copy of your report from each credit bureau once per year.
 You can also take advantage of free credit monitoring online tools such as Bankrate or set up fraud alerts through your banks.

 Maintaining your job and home is an essential part of life after bankruptcy and rebuilding your financial profile and reliability.
 You want to show lenders that you can pay back debts such as your mortgage and that you can maintain a reliable, steady stream of income through a job.